-The structural style of the Pinjore garden is similar to the Shalimar bagh in Srinagar that’s based on the terrace style garden.
+The structural style of the Pinjore garden is similar to the Shalimar bagh in Srinagar that’s based on the terrace-style garden.
 The floor plan of the garden is similar to the Charbagh pattern, which is a landmark style of Mughal architecture.
-The garden has 7 terraces, fountains, open-air theater, water bodies and green grass cover to walk or rest.
+The garden has 7 terraces, fountains, an open-air theatre, water bodies, and a green grass cover to walk or rest.
 There lies a Shish Mahal and Hawa mahal too on the first terrace, then there are arched doors on the second, the third has flower beds, the fourth has Jal Mahal, while the next two have trees.
-The last seventh terrace has an open-air theater which was used for performances by artists during the ancient times.
+The last seventh terrace has an open-air theatre which was used for performances by artists during ancient times.

 This open-air museum is popular as the Khajuraho of the north for its erotic structures.
 Though the temple is in ruins yet there are still many structures that are in good condition.
 The temple is just 600 meters away from the Pinjore garden and is a must-visit site.
 This Hindu temple is believed to be built between the 8th and 11th centuries.

 The Pinjore Heritage train has been restored to take the passengers to the tourist spots and heritage sites situated in the garden.
 The train route passes from all these spots giving the passengers an overview of the sights.

 Pinjore city consists of an array of traditional shops and complexes ranging from clothing to gifts item to artifacts.
 One may explore the market of Pinjore city for souvenirs and home decor items made from wood and other natural elements.
 Apart from that one may also buy traditional Haryanvi dresses and ornaments such as dhoti kurta, kurta lehenga, Juttis, and Kathla a traditional neckpiece that the local women wear.